Imagine this.

 1. Selection Bias

-Several subtypes of selection bias exist as well.
+Several subtypes of selection bias exist:

 Sampling bias refers to the collection of a biased sample caused by non-random sampling.
 To give an example, imagine that there are 10 people in a room, and you ask if they prefer grapes or bananas.
 If you only surveyed the three women present and concluded that the majority of people like grapes, you’d have demonstrated sampling bias.